alkimgokcen/Artificial-Neural-Network-Traning-on-MATLAB/README.md

 # Artificial-Neural-Network
-A feedforward multi-layer perceptron Artificial Neural Network (ANN) model for MATLAB
+A feedforward multi-layer perceptron Artificial Neural Network (ANN) model trained by Levenberg-Marquadrt optimization method.

-=> Comment out the related line in the "ffnnetwork.m" for gradient descent optimization.

-=> Comment out the related line in the "ffnnetwork.m" for Newton optimization (default).

 => See "example_code.m" for example use.

-=> Levenberg Marquardt Optimization will be added.
+=> One dimensional optimization will be added to optimize learning rate.